Reloaded-Project/Reloaded-II/docs/NativeMods.md

 - Init

 If none of these entry points is found, the mod will not be loaded.
-The exported methods should have no parameters and return void.
+The exported methods should have no parameters and return `void`.

 **Suspend, Resume, Unload:**